 Even mid-priced phones cost a few hundred dollars, and lots of popular models cost over $1,000.
 Common sources of phone issues that need professional repairs include water damage, cracked or malfunctioning screens, and connectivity issues.

 will help to repair damage from accidents, defects and early wear.
 Even more, Upsie has customer claims reps on the line 24-7 to help process your claim and get your phone repaired as quickly as possible.
-Most of all, Upsie actually charges up to 70 percent less for their robust protection plans compared to major warranty competitors.
+Most of all, Upsie costs just $9.99 per month.

 Learn More About Smartphones: